kavia-common/time-tracking-and-approval-system-197469-197478/timesheet_frontend/README.md

 Notes:
 - If REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY are not set, the app still renders; Login shows a notice and auth actions are disabled.
 - Feature flags: set REACT_APP_FEATURE_FLAGS as comma-separated keys; enable experimental routes with REACT_APP_EXPERIMENTS_ENABLED=true.
+- Supabase Auth: This app reads REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY at runtime.
+When present, email/password sign-in is enabled.
+When absent, the Login page shows a non-blocking notice.

 ## App Structure and Routes